-I am a PhD student at the Language Technologies Institute of the School of Computer Science at Carnegie Mellon University.
+I am a PhD candidate at the Language Technologies Institute of the School of Computer Science at Carnegie Mellon University.
 I am fortunate to be advised by Matt Gormley, Eduard Hovy, and Taylor Berg-Kirkpatrick.

-- ACLPhonetic and Visual Priors for Decipherment of Informal RomanizationIn Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics 2020
+ACLPhonetic and Visual Priors for Decipherment of Informal RomanizationIn Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics 2020

-- SCiLWhere New Words Are Born: Distributional Semantic Analysis of Neologisms and Their Semantic NeighborhoodsIn Proceedings of the Society for Computation in Linguistics 2020
+SCiLWhere New Words Are Born: Distributional Semantic Analysis of Neologisms and Their Semantic NeighborhoodsIn Proceedings of the Society for Computation in Linguistics 2020

-- ACLAutomatic Compositor Attribution in the First Folio of ShakespeareIn Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics 2017
+ACLAutomatic Compositor Attribution in the First Folio of ShakespeareIn Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics 2017